atuinframework/atuin-tools/README.md

 ## Autobuild

-This container is auto-built on Docker Hub at [https://hub.docker.com/r/scalebox/atuin-gulp/]
+This container is auto-built on [Docker Hub](https://hub.docker.com/r/scalebox/atuin-gulp/)